 Each semester.
-Prerequisites: ENGL 1013 .
-Fundamentals equivalent. composition, delivery, and logical reasoning.
+Prerequisites: ENGL 1013 or equivalent.
+Fundamentals of composition, delivery, and logical reasoning.
 Effective utilization of basic visual aids will be included.

 SPH 2013 Voice and Diction

 A course for majors and non-majors.
 A study of the effective use of the voice, improvement of diction, development of vocabulary, use of the dialects, techniques of radio television announcing, recognition of basic speech disorders.